OpacityLabs/opacity-avs-node/README.md

 You should see:
 <img width="1572" alt="Screenshot 2024-06-20 at 1 35 59 PM" src="https://github.com/OpacityLabs/opacity-avs-node/assets/76923506/4645e4b4-3599-4b65-a0e3-a6baa34af987">

-6. Use some Holesky eth to get holesky stETH:
+6. (optional) Use some Holesky eth to get holesky stETH:

 https://stake-holesky.testnet.fi/

-7. Retstake the stETH:
+7. (optional) Retstake the stETH:

 https://holesky.eigenlayer.xyz/restake/stETH/deposit
 NOTE: the website may direct you to select an operator before depositing (and yours may not be on the list). select an operator at random, they will request 3 signatures (approve, deposit, delegate) sign the first two, and reject the third.

-8. Delegate to your operator:
+8. (optional) Delegate to your operator:

 navigate to https://holesky.eigenlayer.xyz/operator/<your operator address>
 and push the delegate button.